Weeblizer-1/yermom/README.md

 <h1>This is a Interstellar copy.
-You use this website if normal i=Interstellar is blocked.</h1>
+You use this website if normal Interstellar is blocked.</h1>

 <div align="center">